yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 Swift does not provide Stacks and Queues ADTs natively.
 Your task is to implement a generic LIFO stack, and a generic FIFO queue.

 **Fork** the Problem Set 1 repository into your account on Bitbucket ([https://bitbucket.org/cs3217/cs3217-problem-set-1](https://bitbucket.org/cs3217/cs3217-problem-set-1)) and **clone** it into your computer to begin working.

-The Xcode project that you would have just cloned is a Mac OS Command Line Tool which is designed to be run on your computer, not your iPad.
-The file `main.m` contains a small driver program that you *should not change functionally*.
-The driver program will read a property list specified in an argument, and output the results of the specified algorithm to the console.
+The Xcode project that you would have just cloned contained some unit tests.
 We will be using this driver program to grade your assignment automatically.

 #### Property Lists ####